top of page

 - Agree with the "Ad Contrarian", the legendary Bob Hoffman said something to the effect, "Advertising is really the only way to BUY fame."

-- The idea of brand can go beyond convenience, selection and value — to the emotional, impulsive,
+- The idea of brand can go beyond convenience, selection and value — to the emotional, impulsive (Amazon is expert at tapping into this).

 - Most important rule in business — never run out of money.